swaroopch/byte-of-python/first_steps.md

 To reiterate, please choose a proper editor - it can make writing Python programs more fun and easy.

+If you are interested in a detailed discussion on this topic, check out [Finding the Perfect Python Code Editor](https://realpython.com/courses/finding-perfect-python-code-editor/).

 ## PyCharm {#pycharm}

 [PyCharm Educational Edition](https://www.jetbrains.com/pycharm-edu/) is a free editor which you can use for writing Python programs.